 At Jamie’s, the safety of our passengers and crew is our highest priority.
 As part of our ongoing commitment to safety, we have extensive training and vessel maintenance schedules in place and have made significant investments in ensuring we have safety and life-saving equipment on our vessels that not only meet, but exceed Transport Canada standards.

 Before each tour, our crew will gather all guests for a safety briefing while also distributing Personal Floatation Devices (PFDs) to each individual.

 Please read & understand our Covid-19 Safety Pledge & Updates before booking your tour.

 All tours are subject to the signing of a waiver releasing Jamie’s Whaling Station from liability.
 Reading, understanding, and accepting the terms of this waiver is necessary in order to take part in any Jamie’s Whaling Station tour.
-Read the waiver here.
-Waivers are sent with confirmation emails and can be completed before arriving for your departure.
 If you are purchasing tickets for other guests, you must ensure that all guests read and sign their own waiver.

 In addition to the listed fees on this page, all bookings will have the additional fees added at checkout:

 -$3 Research, Rescue & Education Fee (per person)